 - Give us credit.
 Please publish the author’s name using the following format: by , The Texas Tribune.
 Link back to our home page, texastribune.org, in that credit line.

-"In Legislature, Toll Roads Facing Strong Opposition" was first published by The Texas Tribune, a nonprofit, nonpartisan media organization that informs Texans — and engages with them – about public policy, politics, government and statewide issues.
+- At the end of the story, when possible, please add the following: The Texas Tribune is a nonpartisan, nonprofit media organization that informs Texans — and engages with them – about public policy, politics, government and statewide issues.

 - Don’t resell the story to someone else.